cockpit-project/starter-kit/README.md

 After changing the code and running `make` again, reload the Cockpit page in your browser.

+# Running eslint

+Cockpit Starter Kit uses [ESLint](https://eslint.org/) to automatically check JavaScript code style in `.jsx` and `.es6` files.

+The linter is executed within every build as a webpack preloader.

+For developer convenience, the ESLint can be started explicitly by:

+    $ npm run eslint

+Violations of some rules can be fixed automatically by:

+    $ npm run eslint:fix

+Rules configuration can be found in the `.eslintrc.json` file.

 # Automated Testing

 Run `make check` to build an RPM, install it into a standard Cockpit test VM